 - Community Development Block Grant Funds (CDBG): Public Service projects will receive an increase equal to their prior year allocation, not exceeding the 15 % Public Service cap.
 Public Service projects will be decreased by the percent difference between the prior year public service cap and the current year public service cap. - HOME Investment Partnerships Grant (HOME): HOME funds are available to shovel ready projects only.
 Excess HOME funds are typically used for administrative expenses.
 A decrease would reduce the administrative expenses. - Emergency Solutions Grant (ESG): ESG funds are estimated at a funding level of \$200,000.
-If more than \$200,000 is received, any remaining funds default to rapid re-housing.
+If more than \$200,000 is received, then up to 7.5% is allocated to administration for coordinated entry.
+Any remaining funds default to rapid re-housing.